 National Archives; Densho Project

-Children eat hot dogs in a dining hall at Idaho's Minidoka Internment Camp in 1944.
+Children eat hot dogs at Idaho's Minidoka Internment Camp.

-Children eat hot dogs in a dining hall at Idaho's Minidoka Internment Camp in 1944.
+Children eat hot dogs at Idaho's Minidoka Internment Camp.
 National Archives; Densho Project

 The Bancroft Library, University of California, Berkeley